OmriBenbenisty/IML.HUJI/README.md

 ### Anaconda + Jupyter Notebooks Setup
 - Download and install Anaconda from [official website](https://www.anaconda.com/products/individual#Downloads).
-- Verify instllation by starting the Anaconda Prompt.
+- Verify installation by starting the Anaconda Prompt.
 A terminal should start with the text `(base)` written at the beginning of the line.
 - Set the IML conda environment.
 Start the Anaconda Prompt and write:
   ```
   conda env create -f "LOCAL_REPOSITORY_PATH\environment.yml"
   ```
-  This will create a conda envoronment named `iml.env` with the specifications defined in `environment.yml`.
+  This will create a conda environment named `iml.env` with the specifications defined in `environment.yml`.
 If creating failed due to `ResolvePackageNotFound: plotly-orca` remove this line from environment file, create environment without, and then after activating environment run:
   ```
   conda install -c plotly plotly-orca
   ```